PyO3/maturin/Readme.md

 Cffi wheels are compatible with all python versions including pypy.
 If `cffi` isn't installed and python is running inside a virtualenv, maturin will install it, otherwise you have to install it yourself (`pip install cffi`).

 maturin uses cbindgen to generate a header file, which can be customized by configuring cbindgen through a `cbindgen.toml` file inside your project root.
-Aternatively you can use a build script that writes a header file to `$PROJECT_ROOT/target/header.h`.
+Alternatively you can use a build script that writes a header file to `$PROJECT_ROOT/target/header.h`.

 Based on the header file maturin generates a module which exports an `ffi` and a `lib` object.